-It is now possible to replace Palettes in one or more Cues in a Cue Stack with different Palettes, for example to change all the channels using the Green palette to use the Red palette.
+To replace Palettes in one or more Cues in a Cue Stack with different Palettes, for example to change all the channels using the Green palette to use the Red palette.

-In the Position, Colour or Beam windows press SHIFT and REPLACE PALETTE.
-Then select the palette to replace, the new palette, and then the Cue Stack to replace in.
+In the Intensity, Position, Colour or Beam windows press REPLACE PALETTE.
+Then select the palette to replace, the new palette, and then the Plahyback to replace in.